open/close all folders

 - Paranoia: John M. Ford's adventure The Yellow Clearance Black Box Blues.
 There is, indeed, a black box.

 - Warhammer Fantasy was named for Ghal Maraz, the dwarf-made warhammer belonging to the Emperor.
 However, it shows up little in canon, and is something of an Artifact Title now.

-- The Legend of Zelda series has several of these, to various extents:
+- The Legend of Zelda series has several of these as subtitles, to various extents:

 - The Fire Emblem series as a whole is a case of this, as the titular object is almost always a plot-important item in the games; the only time it isn't important to the plot is in Fire Emblem Jugdral, where it is only mentioned off-hand by a certain character.

 - Chrono Trigger and Chrono Cross